 All U.S. nurse anesthesia educational programs are at the Master’s or Doctoral degree level and therefore require a Baccalaureate Degree for entry.
 The Baccalaureate degree must be in nursing or a related science.
 Programs require a minimum of one to two years full-time nursing experience in a critical care setting.

 Graduates of foreign nurse anesthesia programs who are licensed as a registered nurse in the U.S. should work with COA accredited nurse anesthesia programs to meet the educational program requirements.
-U.S. programs vary in length from 24-42 months and are at the Master’s or Doctoral level.
+U.S. programs vary in length and are at the Master’s (minimum length 24 months) or Doctoral ( minimum length 36 months) level.
 As of January 1, 2025, all U.S. nurse anesthesia programs must award a doctoral degree for entry into nurse anesthesia practice.
 The COA publishes a list of accredited nurse anesthesia programs on its website at home.coa.us.com/.

 Council on Accreditation of Nurse Anesthesia Educational Programs